chris-bc/wendigo/README.md

 <a id="getting-started"></a>
 ## Getting Started

+Wendigo is in its early stages of development.
+The Flipper Zero application provides an initial outline of its expected functionality, but does not yet communicate with its companion ESP32 firmware in any way at all.

+**The Flipper Zero application currently does not function**.

-Once the application has a functional base binaries will be made available under *Releases*.
-Alternatively, especially if you want the latest features or to contribute to the development, you can build the application from source,
+Once the Flipper and ESP32 applications have a functional base binaries will be made available under *Releases*.
+Alternatively, especially if you want the latest features or to contribute to the development, you can compile the application yourself, as described below.

 <a id="prerequisites"></a>
 ### Prerequisites

 <a id="flipper-prerequisites"></a>
 #### Flipper Zero
-Download source code for your preferred firmware.
+Download source code for your preferred Flipper Zero firmware.
 The most popular unofficial distributions are Momentum, RogueMaster and Unleashed, although a variety of other distributions are also available.

 * Momentum Firmware:
   ```sh